LaurentMazare/tch-rs/examples/neural-style-transfer/README.md

     let opt = nn::Optimizer::adam(&vs, LEARNING_RATE, Default::default())?;
 ```

-Then we run our gradient descent loop.
-In this loop we compute the style
+In the gradient descent loop the style and content losses are computed,
-and content losses, sum them, and run an optimization step.
+summed together, and run an Adam optimization step is performed.

-We also regularly print the current loss value and write a file containing the
+We also regularly print the current loss value and write the current image
-optimized image.
+to a file.

 ```rust
     for step_idx in 1..(1 + TOTAL_STEPS) {